May 20, 2014

 This article was reprinted with permission from The Forward

-The Seesaw is a new kind of advice column in which a a broad range of columnists will address the real life issues faced by interfaith couples and families.
-Join the discussion by commenting on this post, sharing it on Facebook or following the Forward on Twitter.
-And keep the questions coming.
-You can email your quandaries, which will remain anonymous, to: firstname.lastname@example.org.
+The Seesaw is was a new kind of advice column in which a a broad range of columnists addressed the real life issues faced by interfaith couples and families.
 This edition of The Seesaw features InterfaithFamily Parenting Blogger Jane Larkin.